-- 1. Targeted Vacant Property Improvement Grant Program This three-year matching grant program will support and encourage private investment in the built environment along Chaparral Street and Mesquite Street for active businesses.
+1. Chaparral Street Targeted Vacant Property Improvement Grant Program - This three-year matching grant program will support and encourage private investment in the built environment along Chaparral Street and Mesquite Street for active businesses.
 Due to its "Main Street" characteristics and its function of connecting the Marina Arts District (Downtown Management District Boundary) and SEA District, Chaparral Street is a first phase priority for successful revitalization of the Zone.
 During FY 2016-2021, TIRZ #3 will make \$200,000 available per year to match approved property improvements funded by the property owners.
 The Zone will consider from a 50/50, on renovation costs, depending on how the scope of the project meets the priorities of the Zone.
-A 20% incentive cap had been adopted for FY 16 FY 20 but this will be waived for FY 21.
+A 20% incentive cap had been adopted for FY 16 - FY 20 but this will be waived for FY 21.
 A max of \$100,000 is available for a single project in a single fiscal year.
 Applications will be accepted until the allocation is exhausted for each fiscal year.
-In FY 2021, the program will be extended to Mesquite Street in the Marina Arts District to facilitate development of targeted vacant buildings. - 2.
-Commercial Finish-Out Grant Program- In order to support the demand for more dining, retail and entertainment venues in the Downtown, the Zone will reimburse approved new tenants and owner-occupied finish-outs at a maximum rate of \$10 per square foot.
-For an owner-occupied business to qualify for the incentive, they must be established for at least 10-years.
-Evidence of operation must be provided upon application submission.
+In FY 2021, the program will be extended to Mesquite Street in the Marina Arts District to facilitate development of targeted vacant buildings.

-It has become clear that existing inventory is not white box ready.
-50% of Mechanical, Electrical or Plumbing Costs (Up to \$20,000) will be available to the landlord with a new tenant if that landlord provides a 6-month rent waived lease.
-First-floor, active street use projects will be a priority consideration. \$100,000 will be allocated annually.
-Qualified finish-out expenses include: floor and wall upgrades, HVAC, kitchen equipment, awnings and other permanent, semi-permanent fixtures.
+2. New Tenant Commercial Finish-Out Grant Program- In order to activate vacant spaces, support mixed-use developments and the demand for more dining and entertainment venues in the Downtown, the Zone will reimburse approved leasable new tenant finish-outs at a maximum rate of \$10 per square foot.
+Additionally, since it has become clear that existing inventory is not white box ready, 50% of Mechanical, Electrical or Plumbing Costs (Up to \$20,000) will be available to the landlord with a new tenant if that landlord provides a 6-month rent waived lease.
+First-floor, active street use projects will be a priority consideration.
+During FY 2016- 2021, \$100,000 will be allocated annually.
+Qualified finish out expenses include: floor and wall upgrades, HVAC, kitchen equipment, awnings and other permanent, semi-permanent fixtures.
 Grant is reimbursable to the Tenant, but written approval must come from Landlord in application.
 Applications will be accepted until the allocation is exhausted for each fiscal year.